 To obtain a certificate of proficiency, students must complete the normal requirements in their department of concentration as well as the following requirements of the program:

-1. Four semesters of Hindi or Urdu, or demonstrated proficiency in Hindi, Urdu or another South Asian language through a program examination.
-See the program director to discuss using a language other than Hindi or Urdu to fulfill the program's language requirement.
+1. Four semesters of Hindi, Urdu, or Sanskrit, or demonstrated proficiency in one of these or another South Asian language through a program examination.
+See the program director to discuss using a language other than Hindi, Urdu or Sanskrit to fulfill the program's language requirement.

 Students who complete the requirements of the program with satisfactory standing receive a certificate of proficiency in South Asian studies upon graduation.